The History of Sushi

 The Beginnings of Sushi

-Sushi has been around for a surprisingly long period of time, although not in its present form.
-The history of sushi is an interesting tale of the evolution of a simple dish.
-What was to become sushi was first mentioned in China in the second century A.D.
+The history of sushi is shrouded in some degree of mystery, but the basic concept has been a part of human culture for almost 2 millennia.
+Sushi, in its original form, has been around for a surprisingly long period of time, although clearly it has changed greatly and become an art form as well as a creative and tasty dining experience.
+The history of sushi is an interesting tale of the evolution of a now both simple and complicated food.
+What was to become modern sushi was first mentioned in China in the second century A.D.
 Originally, sushi arose out of a way of preserving food.
-Fish was placed in rice and allowed to ferment, which allowed an individual to keep the fish edible for some time.
+Fish was placed in rice and allowed to ferment, which allowed an individual to keep the fish edible for some time as the fermentation of foods with the right kinds of bacteria is not just safe, but can be healthy as well.
 The rice was thrown away and the fish was eaten when needed or wanted.

 The method spread throughout China and by the seventh century, had made its way to Japan, where seafood has historically been a staple.
 The Japanese, however, took the concept further and began to eat the rice with the fish.
 Originally, the dish was prepared in much the same manner.
-In the early 17th century, however, Matsumoto Yoshiichi of Edo (now Tokyo) starting seasoning the rice with rice wine vinegar while making his ‘sushi’ for sale.
+In the early 17th century, however, Matsumoto Yoshiichi, living in Edo (the city we now know as Tokyo) starting seasoning the rice with rice wine vinegar while making his ‘sushi’ for sale.
 This allowed the dish to be eaten immediately, instead of waiting the months it might normally take to prepare the ‘sushi.’

 The Evolution of Sushi